cabrerac/semi-automatic-literature-survey/README.md

 # How to run it?

+The following instructions were tested on:
+- A Windows machine (i.e., Windows PowerShell) with Python 3.10.11
-The following instructions were tested on the Windows PowerShell, Windows Subsystem for Linux ([WSL](https://docs.microsoft.com/en-us/windows/wsl/install)) and an Ubuntu machine with Python 3.8.
+- Windows Subsystem for Linux ([WSL](https://docs.microsoft.com/en-us/windows/wsl/install)) with Python 3.8.
+- An Ubuntu machine with Python 3.8.

 1. Clone this repository